-We bid Lake Placid farewell and ticked away the Adirondack Northway exits with ease.
+We bid Lake Placid farewell and ticked away the Adirondack Thruway exits with ease.
 We had beaten the leaf peepers out of town.
 Of course upon our departure the temperatures were rather comfortable and inviting.
 It was suggested to put in a few miles and then head home.
 But Devil’s Kitchen.

 A long line at a coffee shop put us even later into Tannersville where we talked before unloading.
 The guys wanted to see this butcher of a climb.
-While we unloaded, Eric and Glenn plotted ideas for a route.
+While we set up, Eric and Glenn plotted ideas for a route.
 For anyone living near Hunter, NY, or is familiar with the area, we actually considered going down 23A toward Kaaterskill Falls.
 I’m sure anyone reading this will have muttered, “Please say you didn’t.”
 For safety reasons we did not, though it would have been quite similar to descending Whiteface the day prior.
 What we came up with wasn’t much better.

 Because of the Tour of the Catskills route having a long exposure to the afternoon sun along a major road, we decided to alter our 80-mile sojourn to have the easiest access to Devil’s Kitchen, a climb just outside of Tannersville proper.
-In the interest of time, we all agreed descending the 2.6-mile, ten percent average Platte Cove Road before turning around and coming back up it would be the best bet.
+In the interest of time, we all agreed descending the 2.6-mile, ten percent average Platte Clove Road before turning around and coming back up it would be the best bet.
 We reached West Saugerties Road where we regrouped and agreed to take the route into Woodstock, NY.
-While waiting for a few minutes I continued to touch my rims after braking hard down Platte Cove Road and they remained hot for quite some time.
+While waiting for a few minutes I continued to touch my rims after braking hard down Platte Clove Road and they remained hot for quite some time.
 I wonder what would have happened if one of us had tubulars.

 We wound around and passed through the peace-love-hope town of Woodstock; it was bursting with activity.
 There were musicians on the sidewalk accompanied by one or two listeners.
 Some of them were even dancing.
 The vibrant clapboard buildings hugged the earth.
 No building looked to raise more than three storeys.
 Since we had come away from Devil’s Kitchen the road had been mostly downhill.
 Leaving Woodstock the route continued the descent as we scooted along a busy road.
 I can’t speak for the others but I was taking stock of how my legs were responding less than a day after drubbing them around the Adirondacks.
 I had major reservations I was going to make it up Devil’s Kitchen.
 Though it was why I was there, too, to defeat it once and for all.

 We turned back to West Saugerties, the road that leads straight to the doorstep of Devil’s Kitchen.
 The group rolled on while I approached at my selected pace.
 I was dropped and ok with it.
 If I tried to go at the pace of the others, guys who love to climb, I would have decreased my summiting chances precipitously each mile I stayed with them.
 I told myself that I was rested, a difference from the last time I approached this mountain pass.
-Beyond that, I was approaching the climb at roughly the same time as I did during the Tour of the Catskills.
+Beyond that, I was approaching the climb at roughly the same time of day as during the Tour of the Catskills.
 I was approaching the first steep welcome mat when the sun was its fiercest.

 I remembered the quote from a fellow rider from the Tour of the Catskills who said there were distinct ramps with distinct breaks.
 I tried to count them for the next time I would have a go at it.
 But why would I have to go again?
 I was going to make it up this time.
 I put aside the first obvious steep part while going as slow as I could.
 I regained sight of some of my guys.
 I continued the slow and steady trend through the first eased incline.
 The second ramp was steep too so I went to work on it, also putting it aside.
 Then the ramps got a bit confusing.
 There were three in succession but hardly notable in length.
 Was that the third ramp?
 Should I combine them or count them separately?